AGENDA | WELCOME NOTE | NOTE de BIENVENUE | EVENT BOOKLET English - French | #ESMAPminigrids

 The good news is that the technology is proven and has been demonstrated in thousands of projects across the world.
 However, a number of factors still hinder the deployment, at scale, of modern mini grids, including lack of clear regulatory and institutional frameworks, shortage of affordable financing, uncertain economic viability, and insufficient focus on demand stimulation.

-By attending this event, you will join the leading public and private sector organizations working together to remove barriers and accelerate the scale-up of mini grids across all energy access deficit countries.
+By attending this event, participants joined the leading public and private sector organizations working together to remove barriers and accelerate the scale-up of mini grids across all energy access deficit countries.

-During the first three days of the event, key elements of the agenda are:
+During the first three days of the event, key elements of the agenda included:

 Day 1 - Monday, February 27: Host country day: Kenya – reaching universal access to electrification, the role for mini grids and the status and restructuring of the Kenya Off-grid Solar Access Project (KOSAP)